Real observers solving imaginary problems: The partition function with the observer included

 At this stage we see that the factor of $i^{D+2}$ in \nref{EuclPart} combines with the factor of $(-i)^{D-1}$ in \nref{ZParticle} to give an overall $i^3 = - i$.
 Let us discuss in more detail the cancellation between the $D-1$ factors of $i$ from the sphere partition function and the $D-1$ factors of $-i$ from the particle.

 In order to make this cancellation more clear, it is useful to recall that the sphere partition function has a factor of $i$ from the $\ell=0$ mode and $i^{D+1}$ from the $\ell =1$ mode.
 As Polchinski discusses in \cite{Polchinski:1988ua}, the $\ell =1$ mode comes exclusively from the conformal killing vectors of the sphere.
 There are precisely $D+1$ of them.
-Since they are a reparametrization, these are zero modes of the original Einstein action, but they become non-zero (negative) modes once we add the gauge fixing term.
+Since they are a reparametrization, these are zero modes of the original Einstein action, but they become non-zero modes once we add the gauge fixing term.
 It is useful to understand how these modes act on the particle.
 Out of the $D+1$ modes, there are two of them which map the circle to the circle, acting as an $SL(2)$ transformation on the coordinate of the circle.
 More important for now are the $D-1$ of them that move the circle away from $\theta=0$.
 These change the position of the particle in the same way as the negative modes of the particle action \nref{PartAct}, see appendix \ref{ConfTra} for more details.

-Therefore we expect that an alternative gauge fixing scheme we should not have these reparametrization modes and we would not have the negative modes on the particle action either.
+Therefore we expect that in an alternative gauge fixing scheme we should not have these reparametrization modes and we would not have the negative modes on the particle action either.
 In other words, we expect that these two phase factors cancel precisely.
 This is an indirect way to check that the sign of the $i$ are as we stated in \nref{EuclPart} \nref{ZParticle}, so that the $i$ and the $(-i)$ are cancelling for each of the $D-1$ modes.
-This also supports the correlation between the signs of $\epsilon$ in the deformations \nref{NuEps} and \nref{LamRot}.
+This also supports the correlation between the signs of $\epsilon$ in the deformations \nref{NuEps} and \nref{GNRot}.
+This is also supported by the observation that, if we had taken an observer who is a small charged black hole, then its mass would have been $m \propto { 1 \over G_N}$ which also leads to the same sign correlation between \nref{NuEps} and \nref{GNRot}.
+A simple example of this cancellation would be to consider the $S^3/Z_k$ where the $Z_k$ acts of two of the four embedding coordinates of the sphere.
+This produces a conical singularity which we can interpret as an observer with a special mass.
+The fluctuations of this metric are the $Z_k$ symmetric fluctuations of the original metric.
+So two (=$D-1$ for $D=2$) of the modes are removed and we get that the partition function with the massive particle has a phase $i^3$, as we expect in all $D$.